narfiez/arduino-temperature-probe/README.md

 ![card failure](https://user-images.githubusercontent.com/40296224/43777200-61a587e0-9a52-11e8-9ae7-23993202a16e.png)

+## To view the data afterwards:

-Afterwards, to view the data, unplug the USB cable to remove power to the Arduino.
+Unplug the USB cable to remove power to the Arduino.
 Remove the SD card and plug it into a computer.
 The file “LOG.csv” can be opened with Excel.
 The data should be separated into different cells as shown below.

 ![log](https://user-images.githubusercontent.com/40296224/43777248-7934df28-9a52-11e8-83b7-43ee10a72711.png)